 Police power is the state's inherent right to regulate an individual's conduct or property to protect the health, safety, welfare, and morals of the community.
-That comes up a lot on the exam.
-Unlike the exercise of eminent domain, no compensation need be paid.
+Some common examples of police power, as it relates to real estate, are Zoning, Building codes and Rent control

-Escheat occurs when property reverts to state ownership when an individual dies without a will and without heirs.
-Escheat ensures that property always has ownership, which would be the state or government if nobody claims the property.
-Escheat is usually done on a revocable basis, which means that ownership of the estate or property would revert to a rightful heir should somebody appear.
+The last government power is Escheat.
+Escheat occurs when property reverts to state ownership after an individual dies without a will and without heirs.
+Escheat ensures that property always has ownership.
+If nobody else has a claim on the property, the government steps in to manage it.
+And the Escheat process is usually revocable, which means that ownership of the estate or property reverts to any rightful heirs that might appear.

-Not many memory techniques for this one, other than to say the government "cheated" to get the property because they did not know the person who died.
+There are not many memory techniques for this one, except to say the government "cheated" to get the property because they don't know the person who died.
 Not trying to get political there- just a memory technique.